rpratamasuhud/htb-network-troubleshooting/README.md

 ## 10. Conclusion

 This troubleshooting journey shows how non-obvious connectivity issues arise from deep networking mechanics.
-With systematic testing, comparison, and hypothesis elimination, MTU/MSS misconfiguration was identified and resolved—restoring full access to the HTB machine.
+With systematic testing, comparison, and hypothesis elimination, MTU/MSS misconfiguration was identified and resolved, restoring full access to the HTB machine.

 This README acts both as documentation and as a learning reference for similar VPN and penetration-testing environments.